-Just about the time his skull was enlarging with thoughts of his growing abilities (this in late high school), John was introduced to Lexington, KY’s guitar phenomenon, Ben Lacy.
-Immediately and thoroughly humbled, he started studying under Ben right away.
-The predominant theme he learned throughout these lessons was that our fingers can do a lot more on the guitar than we think they can.
+John’s head enlarged with thoughts of his growing abilities (this in late high school), but it was around this time when he was introduced to a true master: Lexington, KY’s guitar phenomenon, Ben Lacy.
+Thoroughly humbled and excited, John studied under Ben right away.
+The overarching lesson he learned through these studies was that our hands and fingers can do much more on the guitar than we ever thought possible.

-Skip to 2004, John began passing out fliers at the University of Kentucky, advertising beginner guitar lessons.
-It became clear at this time that he had a knack for teaching.
-He has been a guitar instructor ever since.
+Skip to 2004, when John posted ads for guitar lessons around the University of Kentucky campus.
+It became clear during this season that he had a knack for teaching, and he’s been teaching guitar lessons ever since.

-2008 he married Julie, the love of his life.
+In 2008 he married Julie, the love of his life.
 Julie herself was a musician and taught voice and piano.
 That same year they took teaching to the next level and opened up their own private teaching studio, Noteworthy Music.
-The studio immediately took off and in just a few short months they were having to put students on a waiting list.
+The studio immediately took off, and in just a few short months they were having to put students on a waiting list.
 To this day, there’s an average of about 20 students who take private, one-on-one lessons from John every week.
-At this point he’s been a guitar instructor, teaching literally thousands of hours of private lessons.

 Online Guitar Instructor

-Out of this conviction First Frets was birthed – an online experience that simplifies and clarifies everything, turning the beginner guitar player into the complete guitarist – just as John does for students that see him in his studio.
-Most students wanted a simple, single, clear path that took them confidently from one step to the next.
+Out of this conviction First Frets was birthed – an online experience that simplifies and clarifies everything, is perfect for individuals and/or families, and develops the beginner guitar player into the complete guitarist.
+Most students want a simple, single, clear path that takes them confidently from one step to the next.
 John’s hope is that First Frets can achieve this with the same success that he’s had in his own private studio.